f41ardu/TelloforScratch/README.md

 Require is now a dictionary in repeater.js to send response to the correct listener.

+### Preparation ###

+Using experimental extensions in Scratch2 require nodejs installed.

+If not already installed first install nodejs on your Raspberry PI.

+Check if nodejs is installed?

+`$ node -v
+v8.11.1`

+or any other release.

+In case nodejs is not installed.

+`$ node -v
+bash: node: command not found
+`
+Install nodejs:

+`$ sudo apt install -y nodejs`

 ### Extension Installation - Using File Menu ###